Would you give $223 for a kilo of honey? Coming from Russia, Bashkir honey is considered to be the best honey in the world. And the most expensive.

 It blooms in the middle of May for 8-10days before leafing.

 Oak often grows in all forest areas west of the Urals and in the Urals.
-It blossoms in the second half of May to give the bees nectar.
+It blossoms in the second half of May.

 Bashkiria, especially Burzyan zone, is considered to be one of the main places in the world with an incredible quantity of rare medicinal honey-giving plants (more than 500).
 Among the other plants recognized in Bashkir honey: dandelion, thyme, clover, alfalfa, sage, galium, yellow melilot and many others.